tdw535/TwoLayerFlowVisual/ideas/plan.md

 - [x] Need to make sure that all the build related stuff gets put in the build directory so that the main directory is not cluttered
       -- see above for caveat

+- [ ] Get a button in html that will call the cpp function

-- Get a basic html template down that looks okay
+- [ ] Get a basic html template down that looks okay

-- Start writing the C++ engine for two layer flow
+- [ ] Start writing the C++ engine for two layer flow

-- Engine should use the linearized equations for now for simplicity
+- [ ] Engine should use the linearized equations for now for simplicity

 ## Some thoughts